Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_3_IMPLEMENTATION_DETAILS.md

 - Limited ability to repeat exact conditions
 - High operational costs for each test flight
 - Long lead times for test preparation
+- Environmental and weather dependencies
+- Regulatory and safety constraints

-The CH10 Generator addresses these challenges by creating synthetic data that matches what real systems produce, allowing development and testing of analysis tools without actual flight operations.
+The CH10-1553-FlightGen addresses these challenges by creating synthetic data that matches what real systems produce, allowing development and testing of analysis tools without actual flight operations.

 **What This Means for Users:**
 - **Immediate Testing**: Systems can be validated today, not after flight scheduling